Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Experiments

-In this section, we conduct an initial evaluation of AsyncReasoning and analyze its components.
-We run our evaluations on Qwen3-32B~\citep{qwen3}, a popular medium-sized reasoning LLM that can run on a single high-end GPU, with a separate TTS method.
-We run both AsyncReasoning and baselines on one A100-SXM4 GPU (500W) in \texttt{bfloat16} precision.
+We first evaluate different components of AsyncReasoning in detail with Qwen3-32B~\citep{qwen3}, a popular medium-sized reasoning LLM that can run on a single high-end GPU.
+We run both AsyncReasoning and baselines on one A100-SXM4 GPU in \texttt{bfloat16} precision and greedy sampling.
+We do not use general inference optimizations such as speculative decoding, as they are orthogonal to our work.
+We evaluate on MATH-500~\cite{hendrycksmath2021,verify_step_by_step}, a popular mathematical benchmark with ``medium-difficulty'' tasks that benefit from reasoning.

-\textbf{On benchmarks.} When evaluating asynchronous reasoning in voice assistant mode, we initially intended to evaluate on established spoken reasoning tasks from established audio-language model benchmarks~\cite{yang2024airbench,audiobench,spoken-mqa,uro-bench}.
-However, we found that modern reasoning models can solve even the multi-step reasoning tasks from these benchmarks with near-perfect ($\ge 95\%$) accuracy \textit{without using \texttt{<think>}}.
-Hence, we chose to adopt the approach from~\cite{voila2025,liang2025plantainplananswerinterleavedreasoning}: measure spoken answer delays on more challenging text tasks.

-More specifically, we evaluate mathematical reasoning on MATH-500~\cite{hendrycksmath2021,verify_step_by_step}, multi-task understanding on MMLU-Pro~\cite{wang2024mmlu} and safety reasoning on HarmBench~\cite{mazeika2024harmbench}.
-We focus on two main metrics: \textbf{i) benchmark-specific quality}, e.g. accuracy or LLM judge score, using the setup from the original benchmark and \textbf{ii) real-time delay}, defined as the amount of time (seconds) when the user hears no sound because the voice assistant is still formulating its response, including both time to first token and intermittent delays.

-To measure real-time delays, we implement a basic assistant pipeline that recognizes spoken inputs using \texttt{whisper-base}~\cite{whisper}, feeds it into AsyncReasoning (or a baseline algorithm) to stream response tokens, then group them into short chunks (5 tokens or 1 LaTeX expr.) and use \texttt{tortoise-tts}~\cite{tortoisetts} with default parameters to generate speech.
-For tasks involving LaTeX, we convert it into Clearspeak~\cite{speech-rule-engine}.